Sabby Lewis papers, 1930s-2005

 Custodial History

-Materials were maintained by Anna Lewis and Karen Cowan (Lewis’ widow and step-daughter) until their transfer to Berklee Archives.
+Materials were maintained by Anna Lewis and Karen Cowan (Lewis’s widow and step-daughter) until their transfer to Berklee Archives.

 Acquisition Information